mmm/higgs-demo/tutorial/README.md

 Google Cloud Platform (GCP).

-In this tutorial you will use the GCP Cloud Shell to set up and run a small end-to-end slice of that prize-winning analysis.
+In this tutorial you will use the GCP Cloud Shell to set up and run a small end-to-end slice of that prize-winning analysis!

-## The Analysis
+## The Analysis (TODO)

 Discovery of the Higgs Boson is really detection of Higgs-related decay events.